coozila/install-nginx-master-all-modules/README.md

 compile-nginx-master-all-modules
 ================================

-This module compile latest nginx version and complementary modules
+This module compile latest nginx version and complementary modules on centos 6.x

 ## Installation dependence